zhuzhenLi/Taylor_Pruning_Research/README.md

 ---

 ### Adjustments:
-* Minor changes are made on the original code in order to succefully run the Taylor prune.
+* Minor changes are made on the original code in order to succefully run the Taylor pruning.

 * Also, because of the huge size limitation of Imagenet as the dataset, this Taylor Pruning has chosen CIFAR10 as data set.